wasmerio/wasmer/README.md

 <br />

-[Wasmer](https://wasmer.io/) enables super lightweight containers based on [WebAssembly](https://webassembly.org/) that can run anywhere: from Desktop to the Cloud and IoT devices.
+[Wasmer](https://wasmer.io/) enables super lightweight containers based on [WebAssembly](https://webassembly.org/) that can run anywhere: in Desktop to the Cloud and IoT devices.

+## Features

 * **Fast and Safe**.
 Wasmer aims to run WebAssembly at *near-native* speed, while fully sandboxing it's execution.